kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW2.md

 # Bonus tasks 1 (deadline 16 March 2018 @ 11:59PM)

- 1. How many principal components can you 'explain' by the known sample metadata?
+ 1. How many principal components of the full gene expression dataset (336 samples) can you 'explain' by the known sample metadata?
 (2 point)
  2. How many replicates do you need to detect detect 80% of the genes that are at least 2-fold differentially expressed in the full dataset?
 (2 points)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMjc4MzY2OTM3XX0=
+eyJoaXN0b3J5IjpbLTM5OTE2OTA3NV19
 -->